phillipcrout/dpd/sept_2017/README.md

 The above work suggests that it's reasonably difficult/slow to form a 'clean' gas phase.
 However if we find that the liquid phase is 'clean' (see A=-25) we may be able to use that instead.

 Hoorah!
-We have something we can work with:
+We have something we can work with (these are off 250k steps):

 ### A = -24